-Age standardised incidence rates (ASR) for ovarian cancer vary around the world (see Figure 8).
-GLOBOCAN 2018 data shows they are highest in more developed regions, with rates in these areas exceeding 8.2 per 100,000, and lowest in Sub-Saharan Africa with rates below 3.8 per 100,000.
-For explanations of the terminology see Appendix 1.
-There is less variation in the mortality rates.
+Age standardised incidence rates (ASR) for ovarian cancer vary around the world.
+Data from GLOBOCAN 2020, as seen in Figure 9, shows that it is highest in more developed regions, with rates in these areas exceeding 8.1 per 100,000, and lowest in Sub-Saharan Africa with rates below 3.8 per 100,000.
+There is less variation in the mortality rates for ovarian cancer.